Mullah Omar: Personal life

 Despite his political rank and his high status on the Rewards for Justice most wanted list, not much was publicly known about Omar.
 Omar made only one public speech and always refused to meet foreigners; Before his death, only one known photo existed of him.
 After his death, the Taliban released a newer and clearer photo showing Omar in his youth in 1978.

 Accounts of his physical appearance state that Omar was thin, strongly built and very tall, at around 6 ft 6 in.
 Omar was described as shy and taciturn, by – for example – the famed Afghan poet Abdul Bari Jahani, who visited him with academics and activists at the beginning of his rule.
 The members of this group applauded the order and security he brought to the country, and Jahani remembers him as a "tall and handsome" man who "listened in quiet."
 Zaeef said "he listened, he was patient, and he did not react in anger."
-Conversely, a former Saudi intelligence chief who met him said Omar was "extremely nervous, perspired, and even screamed at me."
+Conversely, a former Saudi intelligence chief said Omar was "extremely nervous, perspired, and even screamed at me."
 Senior Taliban leaders claimed he would "stumble over his native tongue in the interviews he occasionally gave the BBC Pashto service."
 He had "at least" three wives and "at least" five or six children, including Mullah Yaqoob, the current acting Defence Minister of Afghanistan.

 Omar refused to and never made a pilgrimage to Mecca, despite receiving a personal invitation from King Fahd of Saudi Arabia to do so in 1998.